sthbrx/sthbrx.github.io/content/blog/2023-11-28-context-switching-sprs-on-powerpc.md

 ## What's a context anyway?

-The context we are concerned about in this post is the task context.
+The context we are concerned about in this post is the _task_ context.
 That's all the state that makes up a 'task' in the eyes of the kernel.
-There are the obvious components, like the current register values, thread ID, memory mappings, etc., but there are also a few SPRs that get tracked on a per-task basis.
-By tracking SPR values for each task context, the kernel can emulate per-task support for these SPRs, despite the hardware being per-CPU.
-The kernel simply has to save the values when switching out a task, and set up the values stored for the task being switched in.
+These are resources like registers, the thread ID, memory mappings, and so on.
+The kernel is able to save and restore this state into a task context data structure, allowing it to run arbitrarily many tasks concurrently despite the limited number of CPU cores available.
+It can simply save these resource values when switching out a task, and replace the CPU state with the values stored by the task being switched in.

 Unless you're a long time kernel developer, chances are you haven't heard of or looked too closely at a 'task' in the kernel.
 The next section gives a rundown